-NOTE 6 CONCENTRATION OF CREDIT RISK
+NOTE 7 CONCENTRATION OF CREDIT RISK

 The Organization maintains all of its cash with high-credit quality financial institutions.
 Balances on deposit are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
 Balances in excess of FDIC limits are uninsured.
-As of December 31, 2016 and 2015, a significant portion of the cash balance was in excess of the FDIC insurance coverage limit.
+As of December 31, 2017 and 2016, a significant portion of the cash balance was in excess of the FDIC insurance coverage limit.

-For the year ended December 31, 2015, one donor accounted for 20% of total contributions.
+For the year ended December 31, 2017, one donor accounted for 17% of total contributions.
 There was no concentration of revenue for the year ended December 31, 2016.

-NOTE 7 RETIREMENT PLANS
+NOTE 8 RETIREMENT PLANS

 The Organization has outsourced its payroll and benefits function to Insperity, a Professional Organization (PEO).
 Under the Organization's co-employment agreement, Insperity established a 401(k) retirement savings plan for the employees.
-The Organization makes the employees aware of the plan, withholds voluntary contributions from paychecks and remits the contributions to an independent trustee.
-Each participant may contribute his or her eligible compensation on a pretax basis to the plan up to a maximum allowed by the Internal Revenue Code.
-Total employer contributions to the plan were \$24,426 and \$-0- for fiscal years 2016 and 2015, respectively.
+The Organization makes the employees aware of the plan, withholds voluntary contributions from paychecks, and remits the contributions to an independent trustee.
+Each participant may contribute their eligible compensation on a pretax basis to the plan up to a maximum allowed by the Internal Revenue Code.
+Total employer contributions to the plan were \$31,848 and \$24,426 for fiscal years 2017 and 2016, respectively.

-NOTE 8 SUBSEQUENT EVENTS
+NOTE 9 SUBSEQUENT EVENTS